salilab/imp/modules/rmf/dependency/RMF/doc/Executables.md

 # rmf_xml # {#rmf_xml}
-`rmf_xml` prints out the hierarchy and data to an XML files that can be opened in an XML viewer (eg Google Chrome or Firefox).
+`rmf_xml` prints out the hierarchy and data to an XML file that can be opened in an XML viewer (eg Google Chrome or Firefox).
 These viewers support collapsing of subtrees, which makes it much easier to get around large hierarchies.

 # rmf_validate # {#rmf_validate}

-`rmf_validate` checks for errors in an RMF file, it currently isn't very powerful.
+`rmf_validate` checks for errors in an RMF file.
+It currently isn't very powerful.

 # rmf3_dump # {#rmf3_dump}